ICICI Direct expects USD to meet resistance at higher levels. Utilise upside in the pair to go short on the USDINR.

 ICICI Direct's currency report on USDINR

-Government bonds fell, as investors sold notes amid concerns the central bank may not cut interest rate s immediately after retail inflation accelerated to a five-month high in August • The GoI benchmark 6.79% 2027 bond yield increased to 6.59% from 6.55% in the previous session • Yield on the US 10-year yield increased to 2.19% from 2.17% in the previous session.Forex (US$/INR)
+Government bonds were little changed, as an open market sale of bonds increased supply, even as investors remained cautious after August retail inflation accelerated to a five-month high • The GoI benchmark 6.79% 2027 bond yield was steady at 6.59% in the previous session • Yield on the US 10-year yield declined to 2.18% from 2.19% in the previous session.Forex (US$/INR)

 |US$INR September futures contract (NSE)||View: Bearish on US$INR|